jruby/activerecord-jdbc-adapter/README.md

   - HSQLDB (`activerecord-jdbchsqldb-adapter`)
   - H2 (`activerecord-jdbch2-adapter`)
-  - MSSQL (`activerecord-jdbcmssql-adapter`) - uses the OSS jTDS driver by default which might have issues with the latest SQLServer (does not support SQL Azure)
+  - MSSQL (`activerecord-jdbcmssql-adapter`) - uses the OSS jTDS driver by default which might have issues with the latest SQLServer (but should work using the Microsoft JDBC Driver for SQL Server - we recommend using 4.0)

 2a.
-For Rails 3, if you're generating a new application, use the following command to generate your application:
+If you're generating a new Rails application, use the following command:

     jruby -S rails new sweetapp

 2b.
 Otherwise, you might need to perform some extra configuration steps to prepare your Rails application for JDBC.

-If you're using Rails 3, you'll need to modify your *Gemfile* to use the *activerecord-jdbc-adapter* gem under JRuby.
-Change your *Gemfile* to look like the following (using MySQL as an example):
+You'll need to modify your *Gemfile* to use the *activerecord-jdbc-adapter* gem (or one of the helper gems) under JRuby.
+Change your *Gemfile* to look something like the following:

 ```ruby
 gem 'mysql2', platform: :ruby
 gem 'activerecord-jdbcmysql-adapter', platform: :jruby
 ```

-If you're (stuck) using Rails 2.3:
+If you're (stuck) using Rails 2.3, you might need to:

     jruby script/generate jdbc